near/docs/docs/3.tutorials/auction/2-locking.md

 import TabItem from '@theme/TabItem';
 import {Github} from "@site/src/components/codetabs"

-In the basic contract to claim the tokens from the final bid on the contract, the contract owner would have to log into a wallet using a key and withdraw NEAR to their main wallet.
-This provides a poor UX, but even more importantly it is a security issue.
-Since there is a key to the contract, a keyholder can maliciously mutate the contract's storage as they wish, for example, alter the highest bidder to list their own account.
-The core principle of smart contracts is that they eliminate the need for trust when interacting with an application, thus we will [lock](../../1.concepts/protocol/access-keys.md#locked-accounts) the contract by removing all access keys and implementing a new method to `claim` the tokens.
+In the basic contract, the auctioneer would claim the tokens from the final bid of the contract via logging into the contract accounts wallet using a key.
+It is a security issue for there to exist a key for a smart contract since the key holder can take the funds from the contract at any point, maliciously change the contract or just delete the contract as a whole.
+To stop exploitation we will [lock](../../1.concepts/protocol/access-keys.md#locked-accounts) the contract by removing all access keys and implementing a new method to `claim` the tokens.

 ---